-Examples of biometric characteristic used by the TOE are: fingerprint, face, eye, palm print, finger vein, palm vein, speech, signature and so forth.
-However, scope of this PP-Module is limited to only those biometric characteristics for which [BIOSD] defines the Evaluation Activities.
+Examples of biometric characteristic used for the biometric enrolment and verification are: fingerprint, face, eye, palm print, finger vein, palm vein, speech, signature and so forth.
+However, scope of this PP-Module is limited to only those biometric characteristics that can be selected from FIA\MBV\EXT.1.1 for which [BIOSD] defines the Evaluation Activities.